dataq-instruments/Matlab-Example/README.md

  Matlab example for DI-1100, 1110, 1120, 2108, 2108P, 4108, 4208, 4718 and 4730, USB mode only
  To use it, one must change the device from LibUSB mode (WinDaq capable) to CDC mode first.
 Do do so, follow the steps below:

- Connect the device to computer
+ 1. Connect the device to computer

- Once you see the blinking green light blinking, push and hold the button Wait until the LED turns white then red release the button and the device will be switched to CDC mode, and blinks yellow
+ 2. Once you see the blinking green light blinking, push and hold the button

+ 3. Wait until the LED turns white then red

+ 4. Release the button and the device will be switched to CDC mode, and blinks yellow

  To run the example, you need to locate the COM port the device is connected to